-The average cost of Kedarkantha trek for one person is about INR 6000 for 6 days and 5 nights.
+The average cost of the Kedarkantha trek for one person is about INR 6000 for 6 days and 5 nights.
 This cost doesn’t include the gear you are going to rent.
 If your package includes the train or flight fare it will be a bit higher.

-We would recommend you to reach Dehradun on your own.
+We would recommend you reach Dehradun on your own.
 You don’t really need to go with a tour package for that.
-In Fact you can also customize your package in such a way that it starts from Sankri.
+In Fact, you can also customize your package in such a way that it starts from Sankri.
 That way, you will save some money as well as get some privacy and freedom.

 Trekking gears for Kedarkantha trek

 Kedarkantha is considered an easy-moderate trek.
-Although the wrong gears and lack of fitness can make even the easiest treks a difficult one.
+Although the wrong gear and lack of fitness can make even the easiest treks difficult.
 For that, you need the right equipment.
 Here, spending money is not enough, but spending it wisely.

-Buy multiple layers of clothes to keep you warm at the high altitudes rather than buying one layered cloth.
-Multiple layering will keep you warmer and also lets you use only as much clothes as you need.
+Buy multiple layers of clothes to keep you warm at high altitudes rather than buying one layered cloth.
+Multiple layering will keep you warmer and also lets you use only as many clothes as you need.

-Here are some of the trekking gears you will require for Kedarkantha trek.
-If you have went on trekking previously, you will not have to add much of things, most of them are same.
+Here are some of the trekking gear you will require for the Kedarkantha trek.
+If you have went on trekking previously, you will not have to add much of things, most of them are the same.
 But if you are new to trekking, then this list will help you.

-If you are going with a tour package, then mostly your guide will arrange for the camping equipments.
+If you are going with a tour package, then mostly your guide will arrange for the camping equipment.
 Confirm this with your guide beforehand.

-The camping equipments you would require in Kedarkantha trek are :
+The camping equipment you would require for the Kedarkantha trek are :

 1. Sleeping Bag